reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

       how and where error messages are displayed can differ, hence the Input cannot determine this by itself any longer.

-    - The :mod:`~reahl.web.bootstrap.ui` module now only contains Widgets corresponding to basic HTML elements or elements that are as simple as basic HTML elements in bootstrap-world.
+    - The |ui| module now only contains
+      Widgets corresponding to basic HTML elements or elements that are as simple as basic HTML elements in bootstrap-world.
 More complex Widgets are split out into separate modules.